North American Product Classification System - NAPCS

 The products developed under Phases I - III are assembled into 102 product lists that identify and define the significant products produced by about 370 US service industries.
 These lists include 98 that are at the trilateral level; three at the bilateral level (US and Mexico for NAICS 55-Management of Companies and Enterprises, NAICS 621210-Offices of Dentists, and NAICS 621610-Home Health Care Services); and one at the US-only level (for NAICS 621-2 (except 6212, 6, and 9)-Health Care Services of Physicians, Health Care Practitioners (except Dentists) and Hospitals).
 Product lines developed from all 102 lists were incorporated into product collection forms developed for the 2007 and 2012 Economic Censuses, and they were incorporated incrementally into the Service Annual Survey (beginning in 2001).
 The 102 product lists can be viewed in PDF file format (PDF files) using links on the tab.

-NAPCS development beyond Phase III for the products of industries in NAICS Sector 11: Agriculture, Forestry, Fishing and Hunting; Sector 21: Mining; Sector 22: Utilities; Sector 23: Construction; Sector 31-33: Manufacturing; Sector 42: Wholesale Trade; and Sector 44-45: Retail Trade was completed by the three countries.
+NAPCS development beyond Phase III for the products of industries in NAICS Sector 11: Agriculture, Forestry, Fishing and Hunting; Sector 21: Mining, Quarrying, and Oil and Gas Extraction; Sector 22: Utilities; Sector 23: Construction; Sector 31-33: Manufacturing; Sector 42: Wholesale Trade; and Sector 44-45: Retail Trade was completed by the three countries.

 In addition, the three countries developed a comprehensive NAPCS structure, merging and unduplicating products of NAICS industries, and in some cases, renegotiating trilateral products to align with the demand-oriented concept.
-The 2017 NAPCS structure can be viewed on the tab or below.
+The 2017 and 2022 NAPCS structures can be viewed on the tab or below.

 2017 NAPCS Structure [XLSX 257KB]